babarrett/g80-9009/making-cables.md

 9       Clock           5

 ```
+TODO: May be able to add pins for a second and third computer connection.
+If not
+here, then on the "Host" port.

 I can't locate any of these that are commercially made.
 Likely you'll have to wire it yourself.